 Each year, the Substance Abuse and Mental Health Services Administration (SAMHSA) publishes their National Survey on Drug Use and Health (NSDUH) with information pertaining to drug abuse and mental health.
 In 2014, their survey reported that nearly 8 million American adults were living with 2 mental health issues (like depression and substance use disorder) simultaneously.

 So, what came first, the depression or the addiction?
 How do these two illnesses relate to one another?
 Research suggests that these issues play off one another and are part of an awful cycle.
-Today, we’ll be taking a deeper dive into this topic.
+Today, we’ll be taking a deeper look at this dual diagnosis problem.

 What Is Depression?